ibm-cloud-docs/bare-metal/bm-activity-tracker-events.md

 {: #bm-at-events}

-As a security officer, auditor, or manager, you can use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with bare metal servers in {{site.data.keyword.Bluemix}}.
+As a security officer, auditor, or manager, you can use the {{site.data.keyword.cloudaccesstrailfull}} service to track how users and applications interact with bare metal servers in {{site.data.keyword.cloud}}.
 The account owner and users that are linked with the account can trigger bare metal server events that are logged in {{site.data.keyword.cloudaccesstrailshort}}.
 {:shortdesc}

 The {{site.data.keyword.cloudaccesstrailshort}} service records user-initiated activities that change the state of a service in
-{{site.data.keyword.Bluemix_notm}}.
+{{site.data.keyword.cloud_notm}}.
 For more information, see [About {{site.data.keyword.cloudaccesstrailshort}}](/docs/services/cloud-activity-tracker?topic=cloud-activity-tracker-activity_tracker_ov#activity_tracker_ov ).

 To get started monitoring your user's actions,see [Getting started with The IBM Cloud Activity Tracker](/docs/services/cloud-activity-tracker?topic=cloud-activity-tracker-getting-started#getting-started).

 An initiator can be a user, a service, or an application.
-For a user to generate events, the user must have access to **Infrastructure** resources in {{site.data.keyword.Bluemix}} console.
+For a user to generate events, the user must have access to **Infrastructure** resources in {{site.data.keyword.cloud}} console.
 {: tip}

 ## Bare metal server instance events